shervinea/cheatsheet-translation/pt/cheatsheet-supervised-learning.md

 **46. Remark: the line is defined as wTx−b=0.**

-&#10230; Lembrete: a linha é definida como wTx−b=0.
+&#10230; Observação: a linha é definida como wTx−b=0.

 <br>